Updates from your Wellness Centre team during this unusual time

 We update this page at least once a week, with our most recent information at the top of the list.
 Please scroll down the page for links to official government information.

-- Visits to Saint Brigid’s Home are permitted once again, but do NOT visit if you have symptoms of COVID-19.
+- Visits to Saint Brigid’s Home are allowed, but do NOT visit if you have symptoms of COVID-19.
 Only one family member or volunteer may visit at a time, and only once a day.
 Everyone must respect the special instructions they are given upon entering the building.
 View the reminders for volunteer visitors (recto verso PDF, with English on page 2).

 - If you have questions about visiting someone at either Saint Brigid’s or the Jeffery Hale, please call JHSB’s central reception at 418-684-5333.